Cat Tien National Park is located in the south of Vietnam, around 150 km north of Ho Chi Minh City, established in 1992.

 It consists of tropical forest and various vegetation made up of bamboo woodland, farmland, wetlands and grasslands.

-Cat Tien is also the home of numerous birds amd mammals such as Asiam elephants, Sun Bears and Gaur and also hosts many smaller mammal species, including rare Gibbons, Mouse Deer, Tree Shrews, Black Shanked Douc Langur and Pygmy slow Loris.
+Cat Tien is also the home of numerous birds and mammals such as Asian elephants, Sun Bears and Gaur and also hosts many smaller mammal species, including rare Gibbons, Mouse Deer, Tree Shrews, Black Shanked Douc Langur and Pygmy slow Loris.

-In the village of Ta Lai threes minorities are living nearby Cat Tien National Park.
+Three ethnic minorities are living nearby Cat Tien National Park, in Ta Lai.

-Ma, Tay and Stieng people have lived in the central valley of the reserve for several centuries, and several hundred people are currently resident.
+Ma, Tay and Stieng people have lived in the central valley of the reserve for several centuries, and several hundred people are currently still risiding.